Fix Extend Volume greyed out in Windows 10

-Now Extend Volume becomes available when right clicking C drive.
+As you see, Extend Volume becomes available when right clicking C drive.

 Reasons why Extend Volume grayed out in Windows 10

-- If the adjacent drive D is in the Logical Partition, you cannot extend C drive by simply deleting D. You should delete all Logical partitions in the Extended Partition and then delete the entire Extended Partition.
+- If the adjacent drive D is Logical Partition, you cannot extend C drive by simply deleting D. You should delete all Logical partitions in the Extended Partition and then delete the entire Extended Partition.

-Fix Extend Volume grayed out with free partition softwareDownload to install, right click drive D and select “Resize/Move Volume“.
+Right click drive D and select “Resize/Move Volume“.
 In the pop-up window, drag the middle position rightwards to move it.

 After that, the Unallocated space will be moved to behind C drive.

 You may either expand C drive under Windows 10 Disk Management or continue running the free partition software.